Turfjs/turf/packages/turf-center-median/README.md

 Statistics for Geographers_, 3rd ed., New York: The Guilford Press, 2009, 150–151.

+Turfjs has four different functions for calculating the center of a set of data.
+Each is useful depending on circumstance.

+`@turf/center` finds the simple center of a dataset, by finding the midpoint between the extents of the data.
+That is, it divides in half the farthest east and farthest west point as well as the farthest north and farthest south.

+`@turf/center-of-mass` imagines that the dataset is a sheet of paper.
+The center of mass is where the sheet would balance on a fingertip.

+`@turf/center-mean` takes the averages of all the coordinates and produces a value that respects that.
+Unlike `@turf/center`, it is sensitive to clusters and outliers.
+It lands in the statistical middle of a dataset, not the geographical.
+It can also be weighted, meaning certain points are more important than others.

+`@turf/center-median` takes the mean center and tries to find, iteratively, a new point that requires the least amount of travel from all the points in the dataset.
+It is not as sensitive to outliers as `@turf/center`, but it is attracted to clustered data.
+It, too, can be weighted.

 **Parameters**

 -   `features` **[FeatureCollection](http://geojson.org/geojson-spec.html#feature-collection-objects)&lt;Any>** GeoJSON Feature or Geometry
 -   `options` **[Object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object)** Optional parameters (optional, default `{}`)
     -   `options.weight` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)?** the property name used to weight the center
     -   `options.tolerance` **[number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number)** the difference in distance between candidate medians at which point the algorighim stops iterating. (optional, default `0.001`)
+    -   `options.counter` **[number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number)** how many attempts to find the median, should the tolerance be insufficient. (optional, default `10`)

 **Examples**